-When running the updated ATVision for the first time, Internet Explorer might occasionally load the information of the previous version.
-In this case, delete the temporary internet files by selecting Tools → Internet Options → General tab, and then run ATVision again.
+NOTE: When running the updated WebGuard for the first time, Internet Explorer might occasionally load the information of the previous version.
+In this case, delete the temporary internet files by selecting Tools → Internet Options → General tab, and then run WebGuard again.

-There might be a problem that the bottom of ATVision page is cropped due to the address or status bars in Microsoft Internet Explorer 7.0.
+NOTE: There might be a problem that the bottom of WebGuard page is cropped due to the address or status bars in Microsoft Internet Explorer 7.0.
 In this situation, it is recommended that websites open windows without address or status bars by changing the internet setting.
-(Go to the Tools $\rightarrow$ Internet Options $\rightarrow$ Security tab $\rightarrow$ Click the Custom level... button $\rightarrow$ Select Enable for the Allow websites to open windows without address or status bars option)
+(Go to the Tools \rightarrow Internet Options \rightarrow Security tab \rightarrow Click the Custom level... button \rightarrow Select Enable for the Allow websites to open windows without address or status bars option)

-When running ATVision in the Microsoft Windows Vista or higher operating system, it is recommended to start Internet Explorer with elevated administrator permissions.
+NOTE: When running WebGuard in the Microsoft Windows Vista operating system, it is recommended to start Internet Explorer with elevated administrator permissions.
 Click the right mouse button on the Internet Explorer icon and select the Run as administrator option from the context menu.
-Otherwise, some functions of the ATVision might be limited to use.
+Otherwise, some functions of WebGuard might be limited.

-There might be a problem with screen display or screen update due to low image transmission speed when using the Microsoft Windows Vista or higher operating system.
-In this situation, it is recommended that you disable the Auto Tuning capability of your computer.
+NOTE: There might be a problem with screen display or screen update due to low image transmission speed when using the Microsoft Windows Vista operating system.
+In this situation, it is recommended you disable the Auto Tuning capability of your computer.

-Run the Command Prompt with elevated administrator permissions (Go to the Start Menu $\rightarrow$ Accessories $\rightarrow$ Command Prompt $\rightarrow$ Click the right mouse button and select the Run as administrator option).
+Run the Command Prompt with elevated administrator permissions (Go to the Start Menu → Accessories → Command Prompt → Click the right mouse button and select the Run as administrator option).
 Then enter "netsh int tcp set global autotuninglevel=disable" and hit the enter key.
 Restart your computer to apply the changes.

-If you want to enable the Auto Tuning capability again, enter "netsh int tcp set global autotuninglevel= normal" after running the Command Prompt with elevated administrator permissions.
+If you want to enable the Auto Tuning capability again, enter "netsh int tcp set global autotuninglevel=normal" after running the Command Prompt with elevated administrator permissions.
 Restart your computer to apply the changes.